Cost of Living in Connecticut

 Taxes in Connecticut: What Residents Pay

-The tax environment in Connecticut plays a significant role in determining residents' overall financial picture.
-Connecticut imposes a state income tax with a top marginal rate of 7.0 percent.
-This tax applies to wages, salaries, investment income, and in most cases retirement income, though specific exemptions and deductions vary.
-For a household earning the median income of $83,771, state income taxes represent a meaningful deduction from take-home pay that must be factored into any relocation budget.
+Connecticut imposes a state income tax with a top marginal rate of 7.0.
+This tax applies to wages, salaries, investment income, and in most cases retirement distributions, though specific exemptions and brackets vary.
+For a household earning the median income of $83,771, state income taxes represent a meaningful deduction from take-home pay that must be factored into any relocation budget or financial plan.
+The state sales tax rate is 6.3.
+This rate is in line with what many states charge, adding a predictable percentage to retail purchases, dining, and most services.
+Property taxes run at an effective rate of 2.15 of assessed home value.
+On the median home price of $385,000, that translates to approximately $8,278 per year, or roughly $690 per month added to homeownership costs.
+This above-average rate adds substantially to the annual cost of owning a home and should be carefully factored into affordability calculations.

 Everyday Expenses: Groceries, Utilities, Transportation & Healthcare